lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-A confounder is a variable that can influence both the outcome and the exposure.
-You'll likely have encountered the concept of confounding in the other courses.
-Understanding confounding is essential in making valid inferences.
-To control for confounding, you need to include it in your models.
+What is a confounder?
+A confounder is a variable that could influence both the outcome and the exposure.
+While you may have learned about confounding in other courses, understanding it is essential to making valid inferences.

 ---